 Alt text is another crucial SEO ranking factor that helps Google understand the content of your image.
-It is an alternative text added to the image tag to describe your image and help users and search engines understand what the image is all about.
+It is an alternative text added to the image tag to describe your image, increase accessibility and help users and search engines understand what the image is all about.
 If the image cannot be loaded, the alt text is displayed instead.
 You should use alt text for all images that are not purely decorative.

 For example, the alt text for the abovementioned “silver-laptop” image would look like this in plain HTML code: <img scr=“silver-laptop.jpg” alt=“Silver laptop”>.

 Specifying the dimensions of your images contributes to improving your website’s loading speed, which is particularly important given the fact that more than 50% of visitors abandon websites that take more than 3 seconds to load.

 Resize the images to fit the content of your page, including the width and height attributes of every image.
 WordPress provides images in multiple sizes once you have uploaded them and allows you to refine the dimensions automatically.
 However, that doesn’t mean that your file size is also optimised properly, which leads us to the next step.

 An important step in reducing the file size of your images is to remove the EXIF data.
 Exchangeable Image File Format (EXIF) is a standard that defines specific information related to an image, such as the date and time when the image was captured.

 Removing the EXIF data can keep the size of the images small and post them on a low bandwidth while hiding your information.
 There are many plugins available that can help you remove EXIF data, such as EWWW Image Optimizer and ShortPixel.